Thinking about getting the Eggboard mini-longboard?

 Overall this board feels really fun to ride and I’d recommend it if you need something super portable.
 If I was gonna use it a lot, I would probably swap out the wheels.

 You can actually get wheel bite with your feet if you have a larger shoe size.
 I loosened the trucks as much as I could and turned as hard as I could and actually got some wheel bite on the deck.

 Now that’s not a huge deal since it’s mainly for cruising.
 But if you like riding super loose trucks, I probably wouldn’t get this.

-And then my other dislike about it is the bearings
+And then my other dislike about it is the wheels.

-I don’t know what exactly is causing this.
-But I know for a fact when I step on say my Landyachtz Dinghy, the bearings feel much more fluid.
+If I had to guess, I think it’s the urethane formula they use.
+I know for a fact when I step on say my Landyachtz Dinghy, the ride feels much more fluid.